Project: Mist Demo, Player Count, and Early Access Pricing Guide

 Project: Mist now has a stronger co-op answer than it did earlier in the content cluster.
 The current Steam store copy says the game is playable solo or in seamless 1-4 player co-op.
 That is more useful than a generic "online co-op" tag because it immediately answers group planning questions.
 A lot of survival players search co-op pages because they want to know whether the game is really built for a full friend group or only for a duo.
 Right now the safest public answer is that the intended upper range is four players.

-That still leaves several launch-day questions open.
+That still leaves several post-launch questions open.
 Seamless 1-4 player co-op does not automatically explain who owns the world state, how reconnects work, whether a dedicated server exists, or whether creature pressure scales well from one player to four.
-Those details need testing once the live build is available.
-But the top-level player-count question is now strong enough to surface clearly on the hub and in buyer-facing FAQ content.
+Those details need testing in the paid build.
+But the top-level player-count question is strong enough to surface clearly on the hub and in buyer-facing FAQ content.

 Early Access Price and Wait-or-Buy Call